danBhentschel/techio-practical-linq/markdowns/10_FinalWords/02_what_next.template.md

 # What next?
 So now that we've opened the door a crack, what's the next step?
-There's several directions you can go from here...
+There are several directions you can go from here...

 ### Reinforcing
 Here are some other resources you can tap into to reinforce the information covered in this course.